mriffle/nf-skyline-dia-ms/docs/source/results.rst

 Output Files
 ============
-Below are each subdirectory created in ``results/nf-teirex-dia`` by running the workflow and a description of files that will be found in those directories.
+Below are each subdirectory created in ``results/nf-teirex-dia`` and a description of files that will be found in those directories.

 ``panorama`` Subdirectory